Can Exercise Help Children with Cerebral Palsy?

 These exercises include:

-• Chair aerobics that combine the upper body and cardio movements
+- Chair aerobics combining upper body and cardio

-All of these exercises can help your child improve their muscle strength and flexibility, heart and lung efficiency and overall endurance.
-Exercises are different than sports in that while sports are generally done with others, exercises can be done alone or with a parent or caregiver.
+All of these exercises can help your child improve their muscle strength and flexibility, heart and lung efficiency, and overall endurance.
+Exercises differ from sports in that, while sports are generally done with others, exercises can be done alone or with a parent or caregiver.

 Discuss your child’s exercise regimen with your medical provider to determine if a specific exercise will be more beneficial to their development.
 For example, leg cycling may help individuals with leg weakness, while chair aerobics might be a better option for a child who wants to develop their arm strength.

-Once you have selected an exercise for your child to focus on, it is important to create a schedule they can be consistent with.
-Consistent exercise will help your child build up muscle strength and confidence over time.
+Once you have selected an exercise for your child to focus on, it is important to create a schedule that they can be consistent with.
+Regular exercise will help your child build up muscle strength and confidence over time.

 Cerebral Palsy Sports